jadecobra/python_tdd_exercises/source/how_to/sleep_duration.rst

     TypeError: unsupported operand type(s) for -: 'list' and 'list'

 * I only need the first part of the list and can get the specific item by using its index.
-Python uses zero-based indexing so the first item is at index ``0`` and the second item at index ``1``.
+Python uses zero-based indexing so the first item is at index ``0`` and the second item is at index ``1``.
 See :doc:`/data_structures/lists/lists` for more.
   I add tests to ``test_splitting_a_string`` for getting specific parts of the :doc:`list </data_structures/lists/lists>` created from splitting a `string <https://docs.python.org/3/library/string.html?highlight=string#module-string>`_

   .. code-block:: python